13 Experts Weigh In on Elizabeth Warren’s 50/30/20 Spending Rule

 It Can Help People Better Conceptualize Their Budgets

-“In my opinion, everyone’s scenario is different but most people like to conceptually visualize things, and that’s where this rule works,” said Carlos Dias Jr., a financial advisor with Dias Wealth.
+“In my opinion, everyone’s scenario is different but most people like to conceptually visualize things, and that’s where this rule works,” said Carlos Dias Jr., founder and managing partner of Dias Wealth, LLC.

 It’s a Good Starting Point